mako-framework/docs/02_routing_and_controllers/01_routing.md

 #### Defining middleware

-Middleware should (but is not required to) implement the ```MiddlewareInterface```.
+All middleware must implement the ```MiddlewareInterface```.
+Mako includes a partial implementation that can be extended.

 The example below is the most basic middleware implementation (it doesn't actually do anything).

 	<?php